Brand development that increases sales velocity, guaranteed.

 Form Following Function

 Ultimately, in drink design and in any other sector, excellent packaging design isn’t just about curb appeal.
-It’s got to engender customer satisfaction by service its purpose elegantly and without spilling a drop.
+It’s got to engender customer satisfaction by serving its purpose elegantly and without spilling a drop.
 At the end of the day, a packaging design company must create a drink design that delivers on the promises of diverting the drink to its final destination.
 Does it need to be hot?
 Is this beverage, like revenge, best served cold?
 All of these functional considerations must be brought into play in order to create the perfect final product.

 What say you to these dumbbell-shaped sports drink bottles?
 They’re walking a fine, fine line between tongue-in-cheek and just plain cheeky.
 In fact, we think they cross the line and end up on the wrong side of silly.
 It feels too deliberate; the drink design is hitting us over the head with its intended purpose.
 Also, it looks unwieldy and unbalanced and is even strangely phallic.
 It rubs us the wrong way.
 Oh, and have you ever heard of this product?
 Our case: we rest it.